50K+Registered claims

 Can I claim for multiple vehicles?

 Yes, you can claim for each eligible finance agreement you've had.
-If you've purchased multiple vehicles on finance between 2007 and January 2021, you may be entitled to compensation for each agreement where hidden commissions were present.
+If you've purchased multiple vehicles on finance, each agreement is assessed separately under the relevant FCA scheme rules and complaint criteria.

 Do I need to use a claims company or can I claim myself?